groboclown/precision-shell/README.md

 * Report detailed error messages.
 * Change file timestamps.
 * File descriptor redirect.
+* Anything with the network.
 * Tell you how to use it.
 That's what this file is for.

+## Why Would I Need It?

+The tool was built with Docker images that use minimal OS resources.
+If something like busybox is too big for you, but you need some simple file manipulation because you built upon another image, then this is right for you.

+## What Does It Mean?

+The "fs" in `fs-shell` can mean:

+* "File System", because it only works with file system operations.
+* "FROM scratch", because it's useful in Docker images that come from scratch (no OS files).

 ## Help